-The ice cream is a simplified vanilla ice cream.
+The ice cream is a simplified vanilla ice cream (and it is wonderful and simple on its own).
 Once mixed, it is separated into smaller amounts and coloured, before being combined then swirled together.

 I used gel food colouring to get nice bright colours without making things runny.
-I also found some little unicorn cake sprinkles, which Miss M went a little overboard on.
-Add the edible gold glitter and you have something to behold!
+Miss M loved mixing the colours, but got a little heavy-handed with the sprinkles.
+These sprinkles with unicorns, unicorn horns and other bright sprinkles in different sizes would work well.
+Add the edible glitter and you have something to behold!

 Why not mermaid ice cream?
 Or galactic ice cream?
 4th of July?

-Blue, green and turquoise ice cream with fish and star sprinkles and glitter would be great mermaid ice cream.
+- Blue, green, teal and purple ice cream, with mermaid tail and star sprinkles and glitter would be great mermaid ice cream.

-Black, grey, white and yellow ice cream with glitter and stars would definitely suit a Star Wars party.
+- Black, grey, white and yellow ice cream with edible gold star glitter would definitely suit a Star Wars party.
 Alternatively, swap to blue, red and green, the colours of the light sabres.

-Looking for something for a US Independence Day party?
+- Looking for something for a 4th of July party?
 How about red, white and blue ice cream stripes with stars and a bit of glitter for good measure?
 You could freeze some raspberries and blueberries in between layers to make it healthier.